-The study is a collaboration with Ryerson University, Brock University, Young Caregivers Association, and Young Carers Program Toronto.
+The study is a collaboration with Toronto Metropolitan University (formerly Ryerson University), Brock University, Young Caregivers Association, and Young Carers Program Toronto.
 More than 8 million Canadians provide informal unpaid care to a family member or friend with injury, disability, or illness.
 Ontario alone has an estimated 3.3 million family caregivers and of these, 17% are young caregivers (15-25 yoa) who provide physical, medical, and emotional support to a parent, grandparent, or sibling while juggling school and sometimes paid work.
 Most Canadians are unaware of the responsibilities and challenges faced by these ‘invisible’ caregivers and they are a severely understudied group in Canada.
 Lacking adequate support, they can experience short- and long-term harms to academic, personal, social, and professional development (the ‘young carer penalty’).
 Lack of support can also contribute to stress and depression, low self-esteem, anxiety, loneliness and isolation, difficulty relating to peers, and possibly suicidal ideation among young caregivers.
 Through our SSHRC Partner Engage Grant, we have learned that the COVID-19 pandemic has exacerbated issues for young carers and their families and this group is particularly vulnerable to disruptions in schooling and employment.
 We propose to examine factors influencing young caregivers and their families’ response to COVID during isolation, closures, and reopening(s).
 We will also identify strategies to address young caregiver’s needs in order to support families in the short-term and long-term.
 The study builds on previous scholarship and our own work in this area, and addresses key knowledge, policy, and practice gaps identified by stakeholders across Canada.

 Our study is guided by an intersectional perspective and an ecological framework to critically examine the complexity of multiple dimensions of social identity and how these interrelate at the micro, meso, and macro levels.
 Consistent with our theoretical framework, we will use a collaborative, community-based, mixed-methods approach to enable stakeholders to actively determine which resiliency and vulnerability factors influence(d) young caregivers and their families’ response to COVID including decisions about schooling and work.